 Another way to reform federal pay would be to privatize federal jobs where possible.
 Is the compensation for postal workers, air traffic controllers, and Amtrak employees too high or too low?
 We can find out by privatizing those activities—as other nations have done—and allowing compensation to be set in the marketplace.

-To deal with today's large budget deficits, policymakers should restrain spending in every federal department and activity.
-They should pursue further reforms to federal pay packages and better align wages and benefits with private-sector practices.
+To deal with today's large budget deficits, policymakers should cut program spending in every federal department.
+They should also reform federal pay packages and better align wages and benefits to private sector standards.

 6 Chris Edwards, "Federal Government Pay Exceeds Most Industries," Cato at Liberty, Cato Institute, October 5, 2015.
-The BEA presents data for 17 major private industries.
-Then there is state and local government, and I've split the federal government between civilian, military, and government enterprises.
+The BEA presents data for 17 major private industries, as well as state and local government.
+I've split the federal government between civilian, military, and government enterprises.

 7 See Eric Katz, "Federal Employee Union Vows to ‘Open a Can of Whoop Ass' on Unfriendly Lawmakers," Government Executive, February 9, 2015.

-14 James Sherk, "Inflated Federal Pay: How Americans Are Overtaxed to Overpay the Civil Service," Heritage Foundation, July 7, 2010.
+12 James Sherk, "Inflated Federal Pay: How Americans Are Overtaxed to Overpay the Civil Service," Heritage Foundation, July 7, 2010.
+See also Rachel Greszler and James Sherk, "Why It Is Time to Reform Compensation for Federal Employees," Heritage Foundation, July 27, 2016.